In today’s “always-on” society, business owners and managers are under more pressure than ever.

 One of the most common ways burnout occurs is through work creep.
 When your responsibilities as a business owner start to creep into your out-of-the-business life, whether it’s in the evening, over the weekends or on holiday, that’s a sign that burnout is approaching.
 People who work from home are most susceptible as the dividing line between work and family time is merely a closed door.

 One way of avoiding creep is by disconnecting.
 If your phone and laptop are always on and at the ready while you’re at home, then you’ve never really left the office at all.
 Make an effort to fully unplug from the job when you’re on your own time, and you’ll notice a shift in how much you get from your time at home.
 Also, focusing your attention on different aspects of your life will help you feel more invigorated and creative when it’s time to work again.

 Embrace remote working

 On the same note, you can get a change of scenery without fully leaving work behind.
 While it’s important to completely disconnect during holiday time, working remotely can give your work the breath of fresh air it needs without fear of falling behind.
 Remote work has other benefits as well, such as increased productivity and a boost in company culture.

 Taking a step back from the business allows you to work at your own pace and dictate your own style – and that can make a big difference in your overall job satisfaction.
 In order to make the most of your business, you need to be prepared to take a long term approach to how you work.
 Burnout cuts things short.
 Owning and growing a successful business is a marathon, not a sprint.

 There are lots of tools that you can use to keep track of the business whilst you’re away and digital cloud accounting is a perfect example.
-Call Gavin Hooker to find out how you can get out of the office but still have an eye of what is happening.
+Call Darren to find out how you can get out of the office but still have an eye of what is happening.

 The content in this blog is correct as at 26/11/19.
 See terms and conditions.